.

 • Tickets are CZK600 (Adult) and CZK300 (Child)

-• Runs only in December up to December 23rd
+• Runs only in December and only up to December 23rd

 • Tour begins on Wenceslas Square and ends on the Old Town Square